 You may be prescribed a nonsteroidal anti-inflammatory drug (NSAID) to help treat your bronchitis.

 If you suffer from chronic bronchitis, you can’t cure it, but you can take steps that will improve your symptoms, or make flare-ups less common, such as eating a healthy diet and getting regular exercise.

-If your symptoms are severe, your doctor may decide it’s necessary to refer you for further tests, such as an X-ray or a mucus sample.
+If your symptoms are severe, our doctors can refer you for further tests, such as an X-ray or a mucus sample.
 This is done to rule out more serious conditions, such as pneumonia.

 You shouldn’t ignore the symptoms of bronchitis, so book an appointment with one of our experienced GPs to get the help you need at a time and place to suit you.

 The virus that causes bronchitis is the same type that leads to flu, and it’s caught in similar ways, such as human contact or touching an infected surface.

 However, one of the most common activities associated with bronchitis is smoking.
 Inhaling smoke will irritate the lining of your lungs and make bronchitis more likely.

 This is true if you breathe in any form of irritant, including air pollution and chemicals from cleaning products.